 8. How’s the heating & water?

 Check what kind of boiler there is and ask to see whether hot water comes out of the taps and the radiators work.
+If it’s a combi boiler – great you’ll have hot water literally ‘on tap’ but if it fails for any reason, you’ll have no hot water.
+Is there a back-up for example an immersion heater?
+Don’t discount a property if the boiler isn’t a ‘combi’ – a standard boiler will be just fine for most people provided you’ve set it up to heat up your water on a daily basis.
 If there isn’t adequate heating, it’s also a good idea to ask if any space heaters are provided (but be aware these can cost more in electricity).
-Also look out for double glazing, which will keep the place much warmer than older style windows.

 9. What happens in an emergency?